-3. Demonstrated recent (within last three years) experience working in a law enforcement capacity.
+3. Demonstrated recent (within last three years) experience working in law enforcement capacity.

-6. Demonstrated ability to work within a diverse community.
+6. Demonstrated ability to work with diverse groups/populations.

-7. Must have and maintain a valid driver’s license and CPR certificate.
+7. Must have and maintain a valid driver’s license.

 8. Must be physically qualified to perform assigned duties as evidenced by a physician’s certificate.

-1. Associate’s degree, preferably in police science or other related curriculum.
+1. Associate’s degree in police science or other related curriculum.

-2. Demonstrated working knowledge of the Rhode Island Council on Postsecondary Education and the University of Rhode Island institutional regulations.
+2. Demonstrated working knowledge of the University of Rhode Island Board of Trustees and the University of Rhode Island institutional regulations.

-Work includes indoor and outdoor environment; may be assigned evening and weekend hours; work involves potentially dangerous situations, contact with hostile or abusive individuals and emergency response.Posting Date10/07/2019Closing Date11/05/2019Special Instructions to Applicants
+Work includes indoor and outdoor environment; may be assigned evening and weekend hours; work involves potentially dangerous situations, contact with hostile or abusive individuals and emergency response.Posting Date:

-Please attach the required 4 (PDF) documents to your online Employment Application:
+Please attach the following 3 (PDF) documents to your online Employment Application: Quicklink for Posting:

 (#1) Cover letter.

-(#2) Resume, which is to include the names and contact information of three professional references.
+(#2) Resume, which is to include the names and contact information of three professional references (as one complete doc).